RobertoTjesse/Lowest-Astronomical-Tide/README.md

 A step by step series that tell you how to get your database up 'n running

-1. Download and install PostgreSQL with PostGIS , PgAdmin3 and QGIS in case you havent yet.
+1. Download and install PostgreSQL with PostGIS , PgAdmin3 and QGIS in case you havent yet

-2. Check that the installation by opening PgAdmin 3, creating a new database, and adding the postgis extension__ (i.e, once PgAdmin 3 is open, query the following lines
+2. Check that the installation by opening PgAdmin 3, creating a new database, and adding the postgis extension (i.e, once PgAdmin 3 is open, query the following lines

 		```